1. Troubleshooting guide

 Step 4: Blend the ACL table with the data table

-If you blend the ACL table with the data table with no email filter applied, you'll see all the records for both sales representatives.
-But with the email filter applied, blending the ACL table with the sales data table filters that data according to which sales person is viewing the report.
+With no email filter applied, you'll see all the records for both sales representatives.
+However, with the email filter applied, blending the ACL table with the sales data table filters that data according to which sales person is viewing the report.
 Here's what each representative would see when they view the report:

 Sales Rep 1 sees this: